-In the sections below, we first focus on the landscape characteristics of the NTK Rift that can exert a control on landslide rosion: forests, rejuvenation, rainfall, and rock strength.
-Next, we elaborate on the different aspects of the landslide erosion assessment: the compilation of an inventory and the calculation of shallow landslide erosion rates (whether or not-in the context of the previously determined landscape characteristics).
+In the sections below, we first focus on the landscape characteristics of the NTK Rift that can exert a control on landslide erosion: forests, rejuvenation, rainfall, and rock strength.
+Next, we elaborate on the different aspects of the landslide erosion assessment: the compilation of an inventory and the calculation of shallow landslide erosion rates (in the context of the previously determined landscape characteristics).